Kapelianovych/mountain/README.md

 ```

 *notFound* must be provided only in **one!** route.
 It will be used if request can't be handled by the server.
-If route with this property is absent, route for `/` path will be used.
+If route with this property is absent, 404 error will be sent to client.

 *handle* method contains code that handle specific request and returns response.